 Eileen is not only enthusiastic and encouraging, she is also in expert in the field that you are writing about.
 This class is a rare opportunity to be mentored and coached to keep the level of your written correspondence and materials on par with your knowledge-based expertise. — Benita Raphan

 You can read my bio on the mentorships page linked above, but I’m also providing some writing samples here.
 Since my voice in the blog is casual, I’ve included some documents that demonstrate more formal styles.

 - Book: Remember Me?
 Loving and Caring for a Dog with Canine Cognitive Dysfunction (sample available at Amazon.com).

 - Master’s Thesis: Characterization of Active Sound Cancellation Zone of Silence in Reverberant Enclosure with Periodic Disturbance.
 (My thesis advisor required that I write in the passive voice, by the way.
 That style is changing in the sciences now.)

-- Narrative from funded grant: EFG Health.
+- The narrative from a funded grant: EFG Health.

 Copyright 2016 Eileen Anderson